elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 Elixir provides excellent interoperability with Erlang libraries.
 In fact, Elixir discourages simply wrapping Erlang libraries in favor of directly interfacing with Erlang code.
-In this section we will present some of the most common and useful Erlang functionality that are not found in Elixir.
+In this section we will present some of the most common and useful Erlang functionality that is not found in Elixir.

 As you grow more proficient in Elixir, you may want to explore the Erlang [STDLIB Reference Manual](http://erlang.org/doc/apps/stdlib/index.html) in more